HenriqueMartinsBotelho/configs/README.md

 `<C-space>`: the plugin tree-sister select the block of code in the cursor.
 `shift + h`: in the nvim-neo-tree shows the hidden items.
+`shift + Down/Up`: move the lines of a file.

+### Plugin Vim Visual Multi

+select words with `Ctrl-N` (like Ctrl-d in Sublime Text/VS Code) create cursors vertically with `Ctrl-Down/Ctrl-Up` select one character at a time with Shift-Arrows press `n/N` to get next/previous occurrence press `[/]` to select next/previous cursor press `q` to skip current and get next occurrence press `Q` to remove current cursor/selection start insert mode with `i,a,I,A`

 ### Tips and Tricks

 - **Indentation**: Use `>` and `<` in Visual Mode for adjusting indentation levels.

 - **Word Replacement**: Utilize `:%s/old/new/g` for global search and replace.
 Use `:%s/old/new/gc` for confirm before replacing.

 - **File Searching**: Use `:/pattern` to search within a file, navigating results with `n` (next) and `N` (previous).
 To clear search highlights, use `:noh`.

 - **Case Sensitivity**: Use `:set case sensitive` for case-sensitive searches.
 Alternatively, `\c` in your search pattern (`:/\cpattern`) makes the search case insensitive.